SayantanRC/ChatApp/README.md

 ### Usage

+- <b>Initial setup:</b>
-- On running the program, you will get a blank screen.
+  On running the program, you will get a blank screen.
 To send messages or files, you need to open a connection by typing commands.
   1. First you need to open a port for a client to connect to.
 Say you want to open a port 2500.
 Type:
   `<add:2500:nickname_client>` or simply `<add:2500>`
   2. Now, you need to connect a client to this port.
 On another instance of the program and type: